 On the animated side, we've even seen the introduction of the Miles Morales iteration of the character in Spider-Man: Into the Spider-Verse—a film that was met with critical acclaim and described as one of the best superhero movies of all time.

-Of the different Spider-Man movies since the turn of the millenium, which ones reign supreme?
-Well, let’s dive into the best Spider-Man movies, both animated and live-action.
+Of the different Spider-Man movies since the turn of the millennium, which ones reign supreme?
+Well, let's dive into the best Spider-Man movies, both animated and live-action.

 8. The Amazing Spider-Man 2 (2014)

 It's unfortunate for Andrew Garfield that his tenure as Spider-Man came to such a "meh" ending.
 He wasn't a terrible Spider-Man by any stretch; he just never had the great material that Maguire and Holland were able to work with.